nguyentankdb17/Child_Mind_Institute/Approach1_Classifier/README.md

 ### 3.4.
 Model Optimization & Training
 - The eval metric is quadratic weighted kappa as mentioned in competition description.
 - We decide to optimize the model by using GridSearch CV - a model optimization method from sklearn to find out the best hyperparameters.
 The hyperparameters sets in gridsearch cv were selected based on insights gained from our previous submissions.
-- After fitting all possible tuples the grid search gives us the best params corresponding to the best score.
-Now we will assign these hyperparameters back to the model and training it:
+- After fitting all possible combinations, the grid search provides us with the best parameters corresponding to the highest score.
+Then, we will assign these hyperparameters back to the model and train it:
 ```
 final_model = RandomForestClassifier(
     n_estimators=300,